 4.1.1 Greenhouse Environment Control

-· Greenhouse Polycarbonate

-· Irrigation (tank) system design –

-Solenoid valve (explain no polarity and other system specific features), depth sensor (pull up resistors), dc converter, relay hat

-· Why chose not to add fertilizer liquid

-· Thermal sensors circuitry design and dc motor design with relay hat

 As for the environment control design, the researcher had to initially find a suitable greenhouse on which to test, develop and install the features required for its automation.
 The structure of a greenhouse is made with a transparent material, normally one of glass, polycarbonate, or polyethylene.
-The aim was to deviate as little as possible from the most commonly purchased
+The aim was to deviate as little as possible from the most commonly purchased types of greenhouses, so that the prototype could be representative of what the end user could expect in terms of performance and durability of the design.
+This way, the prototype was not limited to a specific model and type of greenhouse, but instead could be coupled onto a pre-existing greenhouse to endow it with automated functionalities.
+Thusly, if the gardener already owned a greenhouse, they would not have to purchase the developed automated greenhouse as a whole, and could instead incorporate the embedded system individually onto theirs.
+Following this guideline and keeping the requirements in mind, the researcher decided to develop the prototype on a polycarbonate-based greenhouse with a fixed rigid structure and a ventilation window (See Appendix O).